KayFrimp/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 2. 2-strncpy.c - copies the string pointed to by src, including the terminating null byte to the buffer pointed to by dest.

 3. 3-strcmp.c - Compares two strings like the standard library function strcmp.

+4. 4-rev_array.c - Reverses the content of an array of integers.